Anna-Henson/EMAR391/syllabus.md

 |C-     | 70% to 72%    |      Unsatisfactory      |
 |F      | 70% and below |       Unacceptable       |

+#### Class Participation
+Contributions to class discussions and active participation in both individual and small group work are essential to both the momentum of the course and the development of your ideas.
+This requires that you come to class prepared (having completed assigned reading and writing) and ready to participate in class activities.
+This course is based on project-based learning through both solo and collaborative projects, and you are expected to contribute as a responsible member of our design community on an individual and group level.
+See the participation evaluation in the Grade Allocation table below for more information.

 #### Grade Allocation
 |            Assignment           | Percentage Value |
 |---------------------------------|------------------|